IFRCGo/sims-website/app/_network/cesar-vera.md

 published: true
 ---

-Cesar provides support to emergency programs. he has deployed to the Peru and Panama to provide support to the information management area.
+Cesar provides support to emergency programs.
+He has deployed to Peru and Panama to provide information management support.